zdravkov/kendo-docs/web/grid/appearance.md

 ### Remove the vertical scrollbar

 When Grid scrolling is enabled, its vertical scrollbar is always visible even when not active.
 This simplifies the implementation and improves performance.
-In cases when it is certain that a vertical scrollbar will not be needed, and only horizontal scrolling will be used, the vertical scrollbar can be removed with CSS:
+In cases when it is certain that a vertical scrollbar will not be needed, and only horizontal scrolling will be used, the vertical scrollbar can be removed with CSS, as shown below.
+When using this technique, the Grid and its data area **must not have fixed heights applied**, so that they are able to shrink and expand, according to the number of table rows.

     #GridID .k-grid-header
     {